Lim Su-kyung: Visit to North Korea

 In 1989, Lim (then a 4th year student majoring in French at Hankuk University of Foreign Studies) famously visited North Korea to attend the 13th World Festival of Youth and Students as the one-person delegation of the League of South Korean University Students.
 Initially, the league was denied permission to send a delegation by South Korean authorities (the Roh Tae-woo administration).
 Undeterred, the league tasked a student group particularly known for its international connections, Korean Student Christian Federation, with making the visit possible, and so Lim got involved.
 She was not a student leader but more of a "messenger".
 An itinerary was carefully planned to get her into North Korea without attracting the attention of South Korean intelligence.
 She traveled for 10 days to reach the North via Japan and Germany.
 Her stay there lasted 45 days and culminated in meeting President Kim Il Sung.

 Lim crossed the Korean Demilitarized Zone (DMZ) back into South Korea on 15 August 1989.
 She was the first civilian from either of the two Koreas to openly do so since the end of the Korean War.
 She was arrested on charges of violating the National Security Act.
 Some of her student associates were arrested as well.
 Lim was initially sentenced to prison for 12 years, which was later commuted to five.
 She ended up serving only three years and was released under a special amnesty.
 She was pardoned in 1999 by South Korean President Kim Dae-jung.
 Lim claims that her attendance at the festival was a purely selfless act.

-Lim's legacy took two separate trajectories in South Korea, where her reputation was tarnished as she was seen to have embarrassed her country's authorities, and in the North, where she is considered a hero.
+Lim's legacy took two separate trajectories in Korea: in the South, her reputation was tarnished as she was seen to have embarrassed her country's authorities, and in the North, where she is considered a hero.
 In the South, she is considered one of the most controversial visitors to the North.
 In the North, Lim was given the nickname Flower of Unification or Flower of Reunification (통일의 꽃) by the North Korean government.
 She was also made the subject of the documentary Hail Lim Su-kyung, the Flower of Unification (1989).